 The method is based on this premise:

-That estrogen, which is dominant in the first half of your cycle (the follicular phase), keeps your basal temperature low and increases your cervical fluid.
+That estrogen, which is dominant in the first half of your cycle (the follicular phase), keeps your basal temperature low and increases your cervical fluid production.
 And that progesterone, which is dominant in the second half of your cycle (the luteal phase) raises your basal temperature and decreases your cervical fluid production.

 #1.
 Get yourself a cycle tracking app or use a paper chart.

 There are a million period-tracking, fertility-charting apps out there!
 I even wrote a post on the ones I love the most.
 I’ve tried a lot!
-LOL Some of my faves are Kindara (along with their Wink thermometer), Clue, Dot and Groove but there are many more and you should totally find what works for you.
+LOL Some of my faves are Clue, Groove and Read Your Body, but there are many more and you should totally find what works for you.
+Also take a look at this article for more on my favorite wearable devices.

 If you’re new to all of this and feeling freaked out, then I recommend you check out the Daysy Fertility Monitor.
-Daysy does a lot of the hard work for you, and will tell you whether you are fertile or infertile based on your basal body temperature.
-Check out my post on the Daysy and my sweet discount! 🙂
+Daysy does a lot of the hard work for you, and will tell you whether you are fertile or infertile through a red or green light based on a combination of your basal body temperature and its algorithm.
+Check out my post on the Daysy and my sweet discount!

 #2.
 Start tracking on day 1 of your cycle.

 This is the same day that you start your period.
 If you are at a different point in your cycle, that’s fine, just mark the days you had your period so the app knows when the first day of your cycle was.

-If you have just gotten off the pill and you are having a hormonal bleed (aka a “pill period”) then you would do what I said above – mark the first day of your bleed as the first day of your period.
+If you have just gotten off the pill and you are having a hormonal bleed (aka a “withdrawal bleed”) then you would do what I said above – mark the first day of your bleed as the first day of your period.
 This will help you gauge what your cycles will look like once your body is no longer being manipulated by synthetic hormones.

 #3.
 Become a cervical fluid investigator.